 [Some Background: For the past few weeks, the mainstream media and those that call-in to its shows or comment on its sites have seemingly coalesced like T-Cells to eviscerate a single infection.
 They’ve even marshaled the likes of Beto O’Rourke, Amy Klobuchar, Pete Buttigieg, Andrew Yang, Mike Bloomberg, Kamala Harris, Corey Booker, and countless other pundits and prognosticators to assist in the call to arms.
 Like Bill Murray waking up on Groundhog Day, every article and newscast has featured a marauding mob who’ll trample anybody or anything just to be on the side that’s winning.
 It’s been a real time example of what happens when someone challenges a system; but I, for one, had seen enough.
 You can’t stay neutral when a decent human being’s getting pummeled by the crowd, especially when he’s fighting for you and your friends.

-So I wrote a letter James Bennet, editorial page editor of the New York Times, to try to help out.
-The Times had been particularly condescending and outright derisive and I thought it should know.
-Unfortunately, my note wasn’t selected for publication, so I’m reproducing it below.
+So I wrote a letter to James Bennet, editorial page editor of the New York Times, to try to help out.
+The Times had been particularly condescending and outright derisive to Mr. Sanders ad nauseam.
+I thought it should know.
+Unfortunately, my note wasn’t selected for publication, so I’m reproducing it here below.
 Thanks for checking it out!]

 Dear Mr. Bennet,